processing/art-plus-code/_curriculum/07_01-Intro.md

 ---
 # This is the frontmatter
-title: "Observing Patterns: Introduction & Inspiration" # Title and Heading 1
+title: "Observing Patterns" # Title and Heading 1
 permalink: /patterns-intro/ # Give your page a permalink
 published: true